jaredpar/jaredpar.github.io/_posts/2010-02-03-having-fun-with-events-in-f.md

 layout: post
 ---
-Recently I ran into a situation where I needed to handle some events in F# in a special way.??
-In this particular case I wanted to be able to disable and re- enable my handler based on changes in the program.??
+Recently I ran into a situation where I needed to handle some events in F# in a special way.
+In this particular case I wanted to be able to disable and re- enable my handler based on changes in the program.
 Essentially the C# equivalent of continually adding and removing the handlers.

-I started by using the F# Observable pattern.??
-Disposing of the handler when I was through with it and recreating it on demand.??
-This works great but after several uses I decided to write a full abstraction for it.????
+I started by using the F# Observable pattern.
+Disposing of the handler when I was through with it and recreating it on demand.
+This works great but after several uses I decided to write a full abstraction for it.'?
 For lack of a better name I call it ToggleHandler.